-While under development, this mode was called T.Palette, as one of its major additions was palette or mapped color images.
+While under development, ITU-T Rec.
+T.43 was called T.Palette, as one of its major additions was palettized color images.
 Baseline TIFF only allows RGB color maps, but ITU-T Rec.
-T.43 requires L\a\b\ color maps, using the encoding specified in ITU-T Rec.
+T.43 requires Lab color maps, using the encoding specified in ITU-T Rec.
 T.42.
-Palette color images are expressed with indices (bits per sample) of 12 bits or less, or optionally 13 to 16 bits, per [T.43].
+Palette color images are expressed with indices (bits per sample) of 12 bits or less, or optionally 13 to 16 bits, per [T.43] and Annex G in [T.4].
+Profile L files use the color table in the T.43 data stream rather than the TIFF ColorMap field.

-Enabling T.43 color maps in TIFF requires the extension field Indexed, defined in [TTN1], and the PhotometricInterpretation field value 10, defined in Section 6.2.1.
-The following table shows the corresponding PhotometricInterpretation, SamplesPerPixel, BitsPerSample and Indexed field values for the different T.43 image types.
+Enabling T.43 color maps in TIFF requires the extension field Indexed, as defined in [TTN1], and the PhotometricInterpretation field value 10, as defined in Section 6.2.1.
+The following table shows the corresponding PhotometricInterpretation, SamplesPerPixel, BitsPerSample, and Indexed field values for the different T.43 image types.

-Image Type PhotometricIn -terpretation Bits Per Sample Indexed
+Image Type PhotometricIn -terpretation - Bits Per Sample Indexed

 RGB 2=RGB 3 1 0

 CMY 5=CMYK 3 1 0

-Смук 5=CMYK 4 1 0
+CMYK 5=CMYK 4 1 0

-Palette 10=ITULAB 1 n 1
+Palette 10=ITULAB 1 n n 1

-Grayscale 10=ITULAB 1 8, 12 0
+Grayscale 10=ITULAB 1 2-8, 9-12 0

-Color 10=ITULAB 3 8, 12 0
+Color 10=ITULAB 3 2-8, 9-12 0

 7.1.2.
-JBIG Encoding
+JBIG Compression

 T.43 uses the single-progression sequential mode of JBIG, defined in ITU-T Rec.
 T.82.
+(Other compression methods are for further study.)
 To code multi-level images using JBIG, which is a bi-level compression method, an image is resolved into a set of bit-planes, and each bit-plane is then JBIG compressed.
-For continuous tone color and grayscale images, Gray code conversion is used.
-The
+For continuous-tone color and grayscale images, Gray code conversion is used.
+The Gray code conversion is part of the data-stream encoding and is therefore invisible to TIFF.